scott-good/sofy-docs/docs/topics/Using Solutions/accessing_solutions_programmatically.md

 Once you have the URL for the REST method you want to call, an HTTP client that will handle self-signed certificates (unless you have applied your own domain/certificate), and the authorization token (if ACS is used in your solution), then you are ready to make a call to a catalog service REST API.

-There are a couple of workarounds shown in the example, with a counter to limit the retry attempts.
+There are a couple of workarounds shown in the example below, with a counter to limit the retry attempts.
 ```
 	private static void callApi() {
 		HttpResponse response = null;